-917 3.4.10.2 SLWSTK6023A Thread Radio Transceiver

-- The SLWSTK6023A (Wireless starter kit) acts as a Thread radio transceiver or radio coprocessor (RCP). - 919 This allows the OTBR host platform to form and communicate with a Thread network.

-920 3.4.10.3 xG24-DK2601B Thread "End" Device

-- 921 The xG24-DK2601B is the IoT device that is to be onboarded to the cloud service (AWS).
-It - 922 communicates using the Thread wireless protocol.
-Communication is bridged between the Thread - 923 network and the internet by the OTBR.

-924 3.4.10.4 Kudelski IoT keySTREAMTM

-- The Kudelski keySTREAM solution is described more fully in Section 3.4.5.1.
-It is a cloud service capable - 926 of verifying the hardware-based secure identity certificate chain associated with the xG24-DK2601B - 927 component described in Section 3.4.10.3 and delivering a new certificate chain that can be refreshed or - 928 revoked as needed to assist with lifecycle management.
-The certificate chain is used to authenticate the - 929 xG24-DK2601B device to the cloud service (AWS). - 930 Figure 3-2 shows the relationships among the components provided by Silicon Labs and Kudelski that - 931 support the trusted application-layer onboarding of an IoT device that communicates via the Thread - 932 protocol to AWS IoT. - 933 Figure 3-2 Components for Onboarding an IoT Device that Communicates Using Thread to AWS IoT
+- OTBR's connection to the internet can be made through either Wi-Fi or ethernet.
+Connection to the SLWSTK6023A (see Section 3.4.12.2) is made through a USB serial port. - 990 3.4.12.2 SLWSTK6023A Thread Radio Transceiver - 991 The SLWSTK6023A (Wireless starter kit) acts as a Thread radio transceiver or radio coprocessor (RCP). - 992 This allows the OTBR host platform to form and communicate with a Thread network. - 993 3.4.12.3 xG24-DK2601B Thread "End" Device - 994 The xG24-DK2601B is the IoT device that is to be onboarded to the cloud service (AWS).
+It - 995 communicates using the Thread wireless protocol.
+Communication is bridged between the Thread - network and the internet by the OTBR. - 997 3.4.12.4 Kudelski IoT keySTREAMTM - The Kudelski IoT keySTREAM solution is described more fully in Section 3.4.5.1.
+It is a cloud service - 999 capable of verifying the hardware-based secure identity certificate chain associated with the xG24- - 1000 DK2601B component described in Section 3.4.12.3 and delivering a new certificate chain that can be - 1001 refreshed or revoked as needed to assist with lifecycle management.
+The certificate chain is used to - authenticate the xG24-DK2601B device to the cloud service (AWS). - 1003 Figure 3-2 shows the relationships among the components provided by Silicon Labs and Kudelski that - support the trusted application-layer onboarding of an IoT device that communicates via the Thread - 1005 protocol to AWS IoT. - 1006 Figure 3-2 Components for Onboarding an IoT Device that Communicates Using Thread to AWS IoT high-level, protocol-agnostic, and generic approach to trusted network-layer onboarding.
+It represents the basic components and processes, regardless of the network-layer onboarding protocol used and the particular device lifecycle management activities supported.